ellaqezi/bookish-octo-memory/poetry/rings.md

 # Rings

-This is an exploration of AI-aided creativity.\
+*This is an exploration of AI-aided creativity.*

 Thanks to my (shadow) co-writer [Gemini] for being a sport.
 Sparring with you taught me a few prompt formulations that would otherwise not occur to me.
 See an excerpt from our early exchanges below.

 > **A note on the shift in perspective:** I've incorporated both first and third-person perspectives to offer a more nuanced and immersive experience.
 The first-person perspective allows for a more personal and intimate exploration of the poet's experiences, while the third-person perspective provides a broader, more objective view.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
-## Poem 1: Summit and Bay

 - [Poem 1: Summit and Bay](#poem-1-summit-and-bay)
 - [Poem 2: The Link](#poem-2-the-link)